 What are NFTs?

 NFTs are digital collectibles.
-If you remember collecting baseball cards when you were a card, an NFT is a digital version of that card.
+If you remember collecting baseball cards when you were a kid, an NFT is a digital version of that card.

 You can also have art NFTs, video NFTs, music NFTs, and, of course, book NFTs.